vladgh/docker_base_images/backup/README.md

 - `AWS_S3_BUCKET`: the name of the bucket (defaults to backup_{ID})
 - `AWS_S3_PREFIX`: the prefix for the keys inside the bucket (no leading or trailing slashes)
 - `GPG_PASSPHRASE`: The passphrase for symetric encryption
-- `GPG_PASSPHRASE_FILE`: The file containing the passphrase for symetric encryption (for examplea docker swarm secret mounted at /run/secrets/my_gpg_pass)
+- `GPG_PASSPHRASE_FILE`: The file containing the passphrase for symetric encryption (for example a docker swarm secret mounted at /run/secrets/my_gpg_pass)
 - `GPG_RECIPIENT`: the id of the intended recipient; if it's missing, the archive will NOT be encrypted
 - `GPG_KEY_URL`:  URL to the public GPG key
 - `GPG_KEY_PATH`: container path to the GPG key (if this is a folder, all files will be imported; if it is a file; defaults to '/keys')